Ricardo-Manzanares/Dynamics-CRM-Resource-Synchronization/README.md

 ## Change history

+# 0.4
+Applied improvements :
+1. Dates in list resource format to local time.
+2. Notification in windows after upload and publish resource
+3. Solution with empty resource not allow add news resource from solution default

 # 0.3
 Applied improvements :
 1. Get the content of the local resource before publishing the resource locally.